The rise of the Khalistanis gives room for a separatist mindset like we saw in Kashmir

 New Delhi, Jan 12: During the hearing on the farm laws, Attorney General of India, K K Venugopal told the Supreme Court that Khalistanis have infiltrated the farmer protests.

-He was asked to file an affidavit to this effect to which the AG agreed and also said that a IB report would also be placed on record.
+He was asked to file an affidavit to this effect to which the AG agreed and also said that an IB report would also be placed on record.

 While such reports have come up in the past couple of weeks and such allegations have been made, the fact of the matter is that there is a desperate attempt being made by the Khalistanis to revive the movement.